JosephNamihas/Console-Finances/README.md

 # Console Finances

 ## Description
-I was tasked by the client to analyse a set of figures to determine the following:
+I was tasked by the client to analyse a set of pre-collected data to determine the following:

 - The total months that the data spanned
 - The net total amount of profit / losses over the given period